mdn/content/files/en-us/web/api/css_painting_api/index.md

 - {{domxref('PaintWorklet')}}
   - : Programmatically generates an image where a CSS property expects a file.
 Access this interface through [`CSS.paintWorklet`](/en-US/docs/Web/API/CSS/paintWorklet).
 - {{domxref('PaintWorkletGlobalScope')}}
-  - : The global execution context of the `paintWorklet`.
+  - : The global execution context of the paint worklet.
 - {{domxref('PaintRenderingContext2D')}}
-  - : Implements a subset of the [CanvasRenderingContext2D API](/en-US/docs/Web/API/CanvasRenderingContext2D).
+  - : Implements a subset of the [`CanvasRenderingContext2D`](/en-US/docs/Web/API/CanvasRenderingContext2D) API.
 It has an output bitmap that is the size of the object it is rendering to.
 - {{domxref('PaintSize')}}
   - : Returns the read-only values of the output bitmap's width and height.

-## Dictionaries

-- {{domxref('PaintRenderingContext2DSettings')}}
-  - : A dictionary providing a subset of [CanvasRenderingContext2D](/en-US/docs/Web/API/CanvasRenderingContext2D) settings.

 ## Examples